KEYURJAIN474/Weather-PWA/README.md

 # Weather-PWA
-It is app showing weather of any city.
+This is progressive web app which shows the weather of any city.
+OpenWeathermap api is used to fetch the weather data.
+Built using = Html,css,ReactJs